 What to Bring

 Please bring along anything you already have.
 As well as paints, brushes, palettes etc., kitchen roll is essential!
-We bring a limited amount of basic equipment that may suffice to fill gaps.
 Please bring along any photographs, sketches or other reference material you would like to work from.
 We are happy to supply inspiration and reference material if you need some!

 Please note that the centre shop no longer stocks art materials, apart from loose sheets of Bockingford 140lb.